tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 The bulk of a Monte Carlo Radiative Transfer calculation is spent on determining the propagation history of the different packets.
-After a packet is initialized (see :ref:`initialization`), it is launched and may then perform interactions with the surrounding material.
+After a packet is initialized (see :doc:`initialization`), it is launched and may then perform interactions with the surrounding material.
 This occurs again in a probabilistic manner.
 The packet propagation is followed until it escapes through the outer boundary of the computational domain, at which point the packet contributes to the synthetic spectrum, the main product of a TARDIS calculation.
 The different spectral features are simply a combined product of the changes in the packet properties induced in the radiation-matter interactions.

+.. _spherical-domain:

 Propagation in a Spherical Domain
 =================================